Thursday 10th March 2011

 Wales welcomes women leaders from Africa and the Middle East

-On Wednesday 9th March the Cardiff Centre for Lifelong Learning welcomed women from Egypt and Jordan as they came to visit their Welsh counterparts for a group activity: Women in Leadership.
+On Wednesday 9th March Continuing & Professional Education welcomed women from Egypt and Jordan as they came to visit their Welsh counterparts for a group activity: Women in Leadership.

 The visitors from Africa and the Middle East were warmly greeted by women on the Women Making a Difference Programme, a programme that is delivered in partnership with the Centre and the Welsh Assembly.

-Jan Stephens, Business and Management Co-ordinating Lecturer, started off the morning visit with a warm welcome to the university and Centre for Lifelong Learning.
+Jan Stephens, Business and Management Co-ordinating Lecturer, started off the morning visit with a warm welcome to the university and Continuing & Professional Education.
 This was then followed by a talk from Professor Terry Threadgold, Pro Vice Chancellor for Staff and Diversity at Cardiff.

 All of the participants then had the opportunity to share their own journeys and experience of leadership in Wales and overseas.